top of page

 blt $t1, 64, store_loop # Repeat until 64 bytes are stored

 The above snippet was unfortunately the better bits.
 When we turned to the internet for conceptual understanding, many of our peers asked, "Why would you have to implement a linked list in MIPS Assembly?"
-The full assignment is here, and the code is here.
+The full assignment is here.

 Homework 3: Finite State Machine